ChrisTowles/markdown-flashcards/CONTRIBUTING.md

 ### Run Demo

-To run Slidev locally, you can run
+To run `markdown-flashcards` locally, you can run

 ```bash
 pnpm demo:dev